Learning Real-World Image De-Weathering with Imperfect Supervision: Conclusion

 \section{Conclusion}

-In this work, we propose a unified method to mitigate the adverse effects of various inconsistencies presenting in real-world de-weathering pairs.
-Initially, we develop a Consistent Label Constructor (CLC) that generates a pseudo-label consistent with the input degraded image while effectively eliminating the most weather-related degradations.
+In this work, we propose a unified method to mitigate adverse effects of inconsistencies in real-world de-weathering pairs.
+Firstly, we develop a CLC that generates a pseudo-label consistent with the input degraded image while eliminating most of weather-related degradation.
 To further enhance the pseudo-label, we incorporate multiple adjacent frames of the input into the CLC.
-Then we propose an Information Allocation Strategy (IAS) to combine the original imperfect labels and pseudo-labels, thereby providing comprehensive and complementary supervision for the de-weathering networks.
+Then we propose an IAS to combine the original imperfect labels and pseudo-labels, thereby providing comprehensive and complementary supervision for the de-weathering networks.
 Experimental results on two real-world de-weathering datasets demonstrate that our method significantly improves the performance of existing de-weathering models.